University Studies (UNI)

 Course provides practical strategies for assessing personal and academic challenges, honing critical thinking skills to make informed decisions, improving learning and time management skills, tracking progress toward personal goals.

-Students trained as peer advisors will lead discussions, campus field trips and work with faculty advisors in the design and implementation of the freshamn introduction to campus life and classes.
+Students trained as peer advisors will lead discussions, campus field trips and work with faculty advisors in the design and implementation of the freshman introduction to campus life and classes.
 (Prerequisite: Permission of the Executive Director CAE or Dean of University College)

 Prepares students to participate on an active research team, with the guidance of (a) faculty research mentor(s), pursing a line of research.